 Twenty miles from town, you’ll find the Hell’s Half Acre Lava Field, which resembles a Hawaiian-type lava flow left from an eruption 4,100 years ago.
 The lava field actually stretches across 162,000 acres, not just a half acre.
 Walk on one of the interpretive trails close to the parking lot to experience the hardened lava flow that is home to plants like prickly pear cactus, juniper trees and lichens.
 You may even spot some of its residents like coyotes, foxes, antelope and rattlesnakes.

 Power to the People

-Thirty miles away lies the beginning of the Idaho National Laboratory complex where scientists made history on Dec.
-20, 1951, for a different kind of power.
+Thirty miles away from Idaho Falls lies the beginning of the Idaho National Laboratory complex where scientists made history on Dec.
+20, 1951, for a different kind of power than electricity.
 Thanks to the lab’s nuclear reactor, the tiny city of Arco became the first in the world to be lit by atomic power.
 It only lasted a few hours since it was just a demonstration.